rohan-joby/rohan-joby/README.md

 ### Hi there 👋

-📌 I am **Rohan Joby**, I'm a passionate software engineer specializing in web application development and API resources in the fintech domain.
+📌 I am **Rohan Joby**,
+- I'm a passionate software engineer specializing in web application development and API resources in the fintech domain.
-Experienced with JavaScript (ES6), React + Node ecosystem, and TypeScript.
+- Experienced with JavaScript (ES6), React + Node ecosystem, and TypeScript.
-Currently a Software Engineer at Wednesday Solutions, contributing to backend APIs, frontend dashboards, and working with MySQL and Sequelize.
-Exploring AWS and continuously expanding skill set.
+- Currently a Software Engineer at Wednesday Solutions, contributing to backend APIs, frontend dashboards, and working with MySQL and Sequelize.
+- Exploring AWS and continuously expanding my skill set.

 📌 Skills: JavaScript, TypeScript, ReactJS, Redux, Node.js, Hapi, Sequelize, HTML, CSS, Git, Github, AWS